stevegreghatch/Data-Structures-and-Algorithms-II-Package-Delivery-System/README.md

             o  Most of them ended up being more conveniently placed in the Distance.py file (leaving the other files sparser)

-       Justification Of The Data Structure (Hash Table) o  Verification that the data structure used meets all requirements in the scenario o  Total combined miles traveled by all trucks = 130.7 miles o  All packages were delivered on time o  All packages were delivered according to their delivery specifications
+       Justification Of The Data Structure (Hash Table) o  Verification That The Data Structure Used Meets All Requirements In The Scenario o  Total combined miles traveled by all trucks = 130.7 miles o  All packages were delivered on time o  All packages were delivered according to their delivery specifications